-The key benefit of IPPs is that they permit higher annual contributions than traditional Registered Retirement Savings Plans (RRSPs).
+The key benefit of IPPs is that they permit higher annual contributions than traditional RRSPs.
 This typically occurs as the plan holder ages to ensure the plan is fully funded and can potentially enable greater tax-deferred accumulation within an IPP.
 A plan holder may accumulate significantly more in an IPP than in an RRSP because contributions are based on increasing age and income.

-The key benefit of IPPs is that they permit higher annual contributions than traditional Registered Retirement Savings Plans (RRSPs).
+The key benefit of IPPs is that they permit higher annual contributions than traditional RRSPs.

-Funds within an IPP are locked-in, which means they cannot be withdrawn until retirement.
-With an RRSP however, funds may be withdrawn at any time, and are subject to taxation.
+Funds within an IPP are generally locked-in, which means they cannot be withdrawn until retirement.
+With an RRSP however, funds may be withdrawn at any time, and are subject to tax.